1890s: Wars

-Wars and conflicts
+Local conflicts

 The Wounded Knee Massacre in South Dakota on December 29, 1890, when 365 troops of the US 7th Cavalry, supported by four Hotchkiss guns, surrounded an encampment of Miniconjou (Lakota) and Hunkpapa Sioux (Lakota) near Wounded Knee Creek, South Dakota.
 The Army had orders to escort the Sioux to the railroad for transport to Omaha, Nebraska.
 One day earlier, the Sioux had been cornered and agreed to turn themselves in at the Pine Ridge Agency in South Dakota.
 They were the last of the Sioux to do so.
 In the process of disarming the Sioux, a deaf tribesman named Black Coyote could not hear the order to give up his rifle and was reluctant to do so.
 A scuffle over Black Coyote's rifle escalated into an all-out battle, with those few Sioux warriors who still had weapons shooting at the 7th Cavalry, and the 7th Cavalry opening fire indiscriminately from all sides, killing men, women, and children, as well as some of their own fellow troopers.
 The 7th Cavalry quickly suppressed the Sioux fire, and the surviving Sioux fled, but US cavalrymen pursued and killed many who were unarmed.
 By the time it was over, about 146 men, women, and children of the Lakota Sioux had been killed.
 Twenty-five troopers also died, some believed to have been the victims of friendly fire as the shooting took place at point-blank range in chaotic conditions.
 Around 150 Lakota are believed to have fled the chaos, with an unknown number later dying from hypothermia.
 The incident is noteworthy as the engagement in military history in which the most Medals of Honor have been awarded in the military history of the United States.
 This was the last tribe to be invaded which broke the backbone of the American Indian Wars and the American Frontier.

 In 1891 the Chilean Civil War was fought from January to September.
 José Manuel Balmaceda, President of Chile, and the Chilean Army loyal to him face Jorge Montt's Junta.
 The latter was formed by an alliance between the National Congress of Chile and the Chilean Navy.